aarongough/tachyon/README.md

 ```
 Benchmark Results (Inserting 10,000 rows):
 ------------------------------------------------
-User.create(Hash)                 : 7.72 seconds
+User.create(Hash)                 : 8.14 seconds
-Raw SQL (w/ string interpolation) : 1.01 seconds
+Raw SQL (w/ string interpolation) : 1.17 seconds
-Tachyon.insert(User, Hash)        : 1.00 seconds
+Tachyon.insert(User, Hash)        : 1.03 seconds
 ```

 ## Features

 * As fast (or faster!) than generating SQL via string interpolation, but with a much nicer syntax!
 * Suppresses duplicate key errors, which makes life easier when doing bulk data imports
-* Allows you to dump records from the database in a useful format via `Tachyon.dump_record`
+* Allows you to dump records from the database in a useful format via `Tachyon.dump`
 * Compatible with MySQL, PostgreSQL and SQLite3

 ## Caveats

 * Tachyon does not perform validations
-* Tachyon only does minimal typecasting
+* Tachyon only does minimal typecasting (ie: inserting a `Time` object does not work, use `Time.to_s(:db)` instead)

 ## Typecasting